 Screen Objective This screen contains statistics measured by the probe for each monitored interface on the device.
-The statistics in this group reflects all packets on the local network segment attached to the identified interface Navigation RMON > Ethernet Statistics Fields Select-select the index to modify the attributes of the selected entry.
-Index-enter the Ethernet Statistics index that uniquely identifies an entry in the Ethernet Statistics table.
-This value ranges from 1 to 65535.
+The statistics in this group reflects all packets on the local network segment attached to the identified interface Navigation RMON > Ethernet Statistics • Index-enter the Ethernet Statistics Select Select the mack to modify the attributes of the selected entry.